Vykolue/Sky-CotL-Archipelago/gameplay.md

 When enabled, if you or anyone else with Death Link enabled dies in their game, every other player with Death Link will also die

-You do not have to send a Death Link for every scenerio I listed.
+You do not have to send a Death Link for every scenario I listed.
 Do whatever makes the most sense to you

 You can send a Death Link when: